 Change Up Your Hot Water Habits

-- Take quicker showers.
+• Take faster showers.

-- Only run the dishwasher and washing machine with full loads.
+• Only use the dishwasher and washing machine with full loads.

-Resolve Plumbing Leaks
+Seal Plumbing Leaks

 Install Low-Flow Faucets and Showerheads

-Modern rules require new showerheads to consume 2.5 gallons per minute (gpm) or less while kitchen faucets are limited to 2.2 gpm.
-New bathroom faucets must have flow rates below 1.5 gpm.
+Modern laws require new showerheads to consume 2.5 gallons per minute (gpm) or less while kitchen faucets are limited to 2.2 gpm.
+A new set of bathroom faucets must have flow rates below 1.5 gpm.

 Turn Down the Water Heater Temperature